 The work of Dykstra Naval Architects allowed Black Pearl to have arguably the most advanced sail system ever, which allows her to cruise with the wind in any given direction.

 As the development process of the yacht continued before the build started, the hull design kept evolving with active input from the owner following studies by Freivokh’s team on the bow swap that highlighted the need for its refinement.
-By the owner’s hand, these modifications gradually evolved into the overhang-to-reverse bow concept that the 106-metre Nautilus concept ultimately bore.
+By the owner’s hand, these modifications gradually evolved into the overhang-to-reverse bow concept that the 106-meter Nautilus concept ultimately bore.

-The layout and framework of Black Pearl’s interiors were originally designed by Freivock, however it has been further refined by the owner who worked closely with designer Gerard Villatte.
+The layout and framework of Black Pearl’s interiors were originally designed by Freivock, however, it has been further refined by the owner who worked closely with designer Gerard Villatte.

-“When we’re sailing, we have sufficient wind speed and we’re generating enough hull speed, we can then begin to manoeuvre the blades slightly to what we call regeneration mode.
+“When we’re sailing, we have sufficient wind speed and we’re generating enough hull speed, we can then begin to maneuver the blades slightly to what we call regeneration mode.
 We can then use that energy and consume it within our electrical switchboard inside the vessel, explained Richard Tatlow, Black Pearl’s chief engineer.

-However, Black Pearl also features another key element, solar panels that were built within the fabric of the sail allowing the yacht to produce energy whilst in underway.
+However, Black Pearl also features another key element, solar panels that were built within the fabric of the sail allowing the yacht to produce energy whilst underway.

 “With the right wind and the right sea, we could reach 30 knots.
 And with the regeneration and the [solar] sail, we’re predicting that we can do Transatlantic [crossings] with no fuel used,” clarified the owner’s representative for Black Pearl, Derek Munro.
 If indeed the yacht is able to perform all these features, then it will be a crucial development in the yachting industry.

-The Black Pearl is set to be delivered soon and is already promised the title of world’s largest sailing yacht.
+The Black Pearl is set to be delivered soon and is already promised the title of the world’s largest sailing yacht.
 Her built has brought back a sense of innovation to the sailing yacht category, one that had not been as endorsed with advancements and projects in quite some time.

 ♦♦ Feel free to share your thoughts on this article.
 Follow us on social networks: Facebook | Twitter | Pinterest | Instagram.
 If you want to be up to date with the latest trends and novelties from the most masterful designers and shipyards in the world of Luxury Yachts, sign up to our Newsletter and receive exclusive content in your email, free of charge. ♦♦